 First, let’s do a little refresher on the basics.
 “Dry skin produces little to no oil, which causes the skin to be dry and flaky,” Rouleau says.
 “Oily skin is skin that produces oil, and generally it will have large pores and look shiny or greasy.”
 That much probably makes plenty of sense to you, but the dehydrated skin distinction gets a little trickier.

 Dehydrated skin isn’t necessarily overly dry skin.
 “Dehydrated skin is oily, combination, or normal skin that is lacking water and feels tight,” Rouleau says.
-It's a skin condition, not a skin type.
-“Having tight skin doesn’t necessarily mean it’s dry.
+It's a skin condition, not a skin type: “Having tight skin doesn’t necessarily mean it’s dry.
 Dehydrated skin, as a skin condition, lacks water content, but may still produce oil.”
-In fact, it’s probably over-producing oil to compensate for the lack of moisture in the skin.
+In fact, according to Rouleau, it may be over-producing oil to compensate for the lack of moisture in the skin.
 “Dehydrated skin is common among those with oily and acne-prone skin who use harsh products that strip the skin of water,” Rouleau says.
 If this sounds familiar, keep reading for Rouleau’s tips on how to get your skin back to a healthy state.